-To consider and, if thought fit, to pass with or without any modifications, the following resolutions as ordinary resolutions:
+To consider and, if thought fit, to approve the following Ordinary Resolution, with or without modifications:

-- 6 That pursuant to Section 161 of the Companies Act, Cap.
-50 (the "Companies Act") and Rule 806 of the Listing Manual of the Singapore Exchange Securities Limited ("SGX-ST"), authority be and is hereby given to the directors of the Company (the "Share Issue Mandate") to: - (A) (I) issue shares in the capital of the Company ("Shares") whether by way of rights, bonus or otherwise; and/or - (II) make or grant offers, agreements or options (collectively, "Instruments") that might or would require Shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) warrants, debentures, convertible securities or other Instruments convertible into Shares; and/or
+- 7. That pursuant to Section 161 of the Companies Act 1967 (the "Companies Act") and Rule 806 of the Listing Manual of the Singapore Exchange Securities Limited ("SGX-ST"), authority be and is hereby given to the directors of the Company (the "Share Issue Mandate") to: - (A) (I) issue shares in the capital of the Company ("Shares") whether by way of rights, bonus or otherwise; and/or

-- (III) notwithstanding that such authority conferred by this resolution may have ceased to be in force at the time the Instruments are to be issued, issue additional Instruments arising from adjustments made to the number of Instruments previously issued in the event of rights, bonus or other capitalisation issues, at any time and upon such terms and conditions and for such purposes and to such persons as the directors of the Company may in their absolute discretion deem fit; and - (B) issue shares in pursuance of any Instrument made or granted by the directors of the Company pursuant to (A)(II) and/or (A)(III) above, notwithstanding that the authority conferred by this resolution may have ceased to be in force at the time the Shares are to be issued, provided that:
+- (II) make or grant offers, agreements or options (collectively, "Instruments") that might or would require Shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) warrants, debentures, convertible securities or other Instruments convertible into Shares; and/or - (III) notwithstanding that such authority conferred by this resolution may have ceased to be in force at the time the Instruments are to be issued, issue additional Instruments arising from adjustments made to the number of Instruments previously issued in the event of rights, bonus or other capitalisation issues, at any time and upon such terms and conditions and for such purposes and to such persons as the directors of the Company may in their absolute discretion deem fit; and - (B) issue shares in pursuance of any Instrument made or granted by the directors of the Company pursuant to (A)(III) and/or (A)(IIII) above, notwithstanding that the authority conferred by this resolution may have ceased to be in force at the time the Shares are to be issued.

+provided that: